 In-ceiling speakers, which are usually circular-shaped, are designed to fit into your ceiling.
 Ceilings make great places for speakers.
 The speaker is not in your direct line of sight and provides an extra dimension of sound.

 In-ceiling speakers can be purchased individually or as a whole set.
 They are downward-firing.
 For a high-quality speaker product, individual ceiling audio products are affordable at about $40-50.

 While in-ceiling audio systems will not affect the design of your room, they can be placed on the wall if necessary.
-These speakers add dimension to your sound, and they are not visible from your eyes.
+These speaker add dimension to your sound, and they are not visible from your eyes.
 They are also affordable.

 Although they can be attractive, they are often not noticeable.
 They blend seamlessly into your space.
 They are very pleasing to the eye.

-In-ceiling audio systems allow you to reproduce the multi-dimensional sound of movie theaters from your home cinema.
+These systems allow you to reproduce the multi-dimensional sound of movie theaters from your home cinema.
 They provide a rich listening experience.

 Out of sight

-You can buy as many speakers in your ceiling as you need at the cost of about $40-50 each.
+You can buy as many speakers for your ceiling as you need at the cost of about $40-50 each.
 You can buy five sets for $150, which is a great option with budget-friendly to expand your sound system.

 In-ceiling speakers have many benefits, but there are also some cons.
 For example, they sound less clear and require more technology.